StuPro-TOSCAna/TOSCAna/docs/dev/webapp/getting-started.md

 ### CORS Plugin

-Since the idea of the WebApp is to be deployed with the API on the same server you need a plugin that allows cross origin requests.
+Since the idea of the web app is to be deployed with the API on the same server you need a plugin that allows cross origin requests.

 - Firefox: [CORS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/?src=search)
 - Chrome/Chromium: [Allow-Control-Allow-Origin: \*](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi)

-## Get the WebApp running
+## Get the web app running

 ### Set up the repository
-The WebApp is part of our TOSCAna repository.
-Therefore you need to clone the whole repository to develop the WebApp.
+The web app is part of our TOSCAna repository.
+Therefore you need to clone the whole repository to develop the web app.
 ```bash
 git clone git@github.com:StuPro-TOSCAna/TOSCAna.git
 ```

-Now you have to install all packages the WebApp needs to be build.
+Now you have to install all packages the web app needs to be build.

 ```bash
 cd TOSCAna && yarn install